A decision-theoretic approach to dealing with uncertainty in quantum mechanics: Archimedean models: coherent lower and upper previsions

-Adopting Walley's \cite{walley1991} nomenclature,\footnote{Since, as we've shown in \cref{eq:infimum:utility}, \(\min\spectrum{A}=\inf\theutility{A}\) for all \(\measurement{A}\in\measurements\), the correspondence between our coherence requirements for lower previsions on the linear space of measurements and Walley's coherence result for lower previsions on a subspace of the space of all gambles, is immediate; see \cite[Thm.~2.8.4]{walley1991}.} we'll call any map~\(\lowprev\colon\measurements\to\reals\) that satisfies the so-called \emph{coherence conditions}~\labelcref{ax:lower:prevision:bounds,ax:lower:prevision:superadditivity,ax:lower:prevision:scaling} a \emph{coherent lower prevision} on~\(\measurements\).
+We see that, in our present context, there's something very special about the real functionals~\(\lowprev\colon\measurements\to\reals\) that satisfy the so-called \emph{coherence conditions}~\labelcref{ax:lower:prevision:bounds,ax:lower:prevision:superadditivity,ax:lower:prevision:scaling}: each of them is a buying price functional for some coherent set of desirable measurements.
+Adopting Walley's \cite{walley1991} nomenclature,\footnote{Since, as we've shown in \cref{eq:infimum:utility}, \(\min\spectrum{A}=\inf\theutility{A}\) for all \(\measurement{A}\in\measurements\), the correspondence between our coherence requirements for lower previsions on the linear space of measurements and Walley's coherence result for lower previsions on a subspace of the space of all gambles, is immediate; see \cite[Thm.~2.8.4]{walley1991}.} we'll call them \emph{coherent lower previsions} on~\(\measurements\).
+They're worthy of study by themselves, as alternative, and as we'll see further on, almost equivalent but slightly less expressive, models for Your uncertainty about the state of a quantum system.

 The corresponding \emph{coherent upper previsions}~\(\uppprev\) are related to the coherent lower previsions~\(\lowprev\) through the \emph{conjugacy relationship}: \(\uppprev\group{\measurement{A}}=-\lowprev\group{-\measurement{A}}\) for all~\(\measurement{A}\in\measurements\).